flightlessmango/MangoHud/README.md

 - `Shift_L+F4` : Reload Config
 - `Shift_R+F12`: Toggle Hud

+## Workarounds

+Options starting with "gl_*" are for OpenGL.

+- `gl_size_query = viewport` : Specify what to use for getting display size.
+Options are "viewport", "scissorbox" or disabled.
+Defaults to using glXQueryDrawable.
+- `gl_bind_framebuffer = 0..N` : (Re)bind given framebuffer before MangoHud gets drawn.
+Helps with Crusader Kings III.
+- `gl_dont_flip = 1` : Don't swap origin if using GL_UPPER_LEFT.
+Helps with Ryujinx.

 ## MangoHud FPS logging

 You must set a valid path for `output_folder` in your configuration to store logs in.